Nashville council axes GOP convention bid; Milwaukee in line

 People are also reading…

-Milwaukee is also a Democratic stronghold, but despite some mixed feelings approved a similar framework in June that runs through the logistics of hosting it there.
+Milwaukee is also a Democratic stronghold, but, despite some mixed feelings, it approved a similar framework in June that runs through the logistics of hosting it there.

 Whether and how Tennessee's Republican legislators take aim at Nashville in response to the RNC rejection remains to be seen.